 - Press the MOVIE button to start recording.

 - Since the [MOVIE Button] is set to [Always] in the default setting, movie recording can be started from any shooting mode.

 - Press the MOVIE button again to stop recording.

 - You can assign the start/stop movie recording function to a preferred key.
-MENU → (Camera Settings2) → [Custom Key] → set [MOVIE] to the preferred key.
+MENU → (Camera Settings2) → [Custom Key(Shoot.)] → set the function to the preferred key.

 - When you want to specify the area to be focused on, set the area using [Focus Area].

-- To keep the focus on a face, arrange the composition so that the focusing frame and face detection frame overlap, or set the [Focus Area] to [Wide].
+- To keep the focus on a face, arrange the composition so that the focus area frame and face detection frame overlap, or set the [Focus Area] to [Wide].

-- To adjust the shutter speed and aperture value to the desired settings, set the shooting mode to (Movie) and select the desired exposure mode.
+- To adjust the shutter speed and aperture value to the desired settings, set the shooting mode to (Movie/S&Q Motion).

 - The following settings for still image shooting are applied to the movie shooting: